Welcome to the setup guide.

 We have two items to set/change in this section.
-The first item is setting the payment page URL, this is the last URL on the website before the customer is sent to the ePDQ servers to make the payment, It normally looks like the following.
+The first item sets the payment page URL; this is the last URL on the website before the customer is sent to the ePDQ servers to make the payment; it normally looks like the following.

-Change the domain to match what your website address is, without this set correctly the payment gateway will not work, it is possible to have multiple domains/websites in this field also.
-Simply add a ; between the URL's as shown.
+Change the domain to match your website address; without this set correctly, the payment gateway will not work; it is possible to have multiple domains/websites in this field.
+Add a ; between the URL's as shown.

-Next item here is the SHA-IN, this must match what you have in the plugin settings, We recommend that you use letters and numbers only in this setting and that it has a maximum of 16 characters.
+The next item here is the SHA-IN; this must match what you have in the plugin settings; we recommend that you use letters and numbers only in this setting and that it has a maximum of 16 characters.

 Step 6 - Transaction feedback.

-Again, in this section we have only two items.
-The first one is to make sure that the tick box labelled "I would like to receive transaction feedback parameters on the redirection URLs." is ticked.
+Again, in this section, we have only two items.
+The first one is to make sure that the tick box labeled "I would like to receive transaction feedback parameters on the redirection URLs." is ticked.